Krautrock: Legacy and influence

 Krautrock has proved to be highly influential on a succession of other musical styles and developments.
 Early contemporary enthusiasts outside Germany included Hawkwind and in particular Dave Brock who supposedly penned the sleeve notes for the British edition of Neu!'s first album.
 Faust's budget release The Faust Tapes has been cited as a formative teenage influence by several musicians growing up in the early 1970s such as Julian Cope, who has always cited krautrock as an influence, and wrote the book Krautrocksampler on the subject.
 Krautrock was a significant influence on Simple Minds albums Real To Real Cacophony (1979) and Empires and Dance (1980), as well as on artists such as Brian Eno, Gary Numan and Ultravox.
 The genre also had a strong influence on David Bowie's Station to Station (1976) and the experimentation it inspired led to his Berlin Trilogy.

 Krautrock has been cited as an influence by post-punk artists such as Joy Division, Siouxsie and the Banshees, Pere Ubu, the Fall, Public Image Ltd, Wire, Gang of Four, the Pop Group, Cabaret Voltaire, Killing Joke, Swell Maps, This Heat, the Feelies, Chrome, Blurt, Six Finger Satellite as well as post-rock artists Stereolab and Mogwai.

+The Düsseldorf band Vibravoid (formed in 1988), whose members were still teenagers at the time, is widely credited as the initiator of Neo-Krautrock.
+As no other German formation continued the genre in this form at that time, the band serves as a crucial bridge between the original era and the modern resurgence.
+As the literal children of the original 1960s Krautrock scene, the band maintains a deep connection to the genre's birthplace, the Creamcheese club.
+This link is evidenced by various collaborations involving Creamcheese co-founder Bim Reinert, including concerts, DJ sets, and Liquid Light Shows for events honoring the club's heritage, such as at the Kunstpalast.